Returned and Services League of Australia: History

 During the inter-war period 1919 to 1939, the RSSILA was recognised as the appropriate body to represent the interests of returned Australian service personnel in exchange for extending political cooperation to the Nationalist Party of Prime Minister Stanley Bruce.
 The RSSILA was noted for its right-wing politics, in 1919 drawing on its membership to form a 2,000-strong paramilitary force called the "Army to fight Bolshevism", and permitting various right-wing Australian militia groups access to its membership lists to convince returned servicemen to join them.
 In 1923, the League adopted the motto, "The price of liberty is eternal vigilance".
-After the Second World War, amidst widespread antisemitism in Australia, the League published antisemitic political cartoons encouraging the Australian government and Minister for Immigration Arthur Calwell to stem the flow of Jewish immigrants fleeing postwar violence.
+After the Second World War, with K. M. Bolton as president of the powerful NSW branch, the League published antisemitic political cartoons encouraging the Australian government and Minister for Immigration Arthur Calwell to stem the flow of displaced Eastern Europeans, particularly German Jews.
 In 1948, World War I veteran and politician Fred Paterson was expelled from the organisation for being a communist.

 In 1940, the name of the League changed to the Returned Sailors', Soldiers' and Airmen's Imperial League of Australia (RSSAILA).
 It changed in 1965 to the Returned Services League of Australia (RSL) and in 1990 to the Returned & Services League of Australia.
 Before that time, those whose service was limited to defending Darwin from Japanese bombing in World War II were not eligible to join, as they had never left Australia and thus could not be "returned".

 National presidents since the league's inception are as follows: